Christian Lindner

-Christian Wolfgang Lindner (/de/; born 7 January 1979) is a German retired politician of the Free Democratic Party (FDP) who was the Federal Minister of Finance from 2021 until his dismissal in 2024 during the 2024 German government crisis.
-Serving from 2013 to 2025, Lindner was the longest-serving party-leader of the FDP and a Member of the Bundestag (MdB) for North Rhine-Westphalia from 2017 to 2025. having previously held a seat from 2009 until 2012.
+Christian Wolfgang Lindner (/de/; born 7 January 1979) is a German retired politician of the Free Democratic Party (FDP) who was the Federal Minister of Finance from 2021 until his dismissal in 2024 during a government crisis.
+Serving from 2013 to 2025, Lindner was the longest-serving party-leader of the FDP and a Member of the Bundestag (MdB) for North Rhine-Westphalia from 2017 to 2025, having previously held a seat from 2009 until 2012.
 Lindner resigned as party leader and announced his retirement from active politics after the FDP dropped out of parliament as a result of the 2025 federal election.
-His decision to withdraw from the Scholz cabinet is often considered the main catalyst for the party's inability to enter the Bundestag in the election.
+His dismissal from the Scholz cabinet is often considered the main catalyst for the party's inability to enter the Bundestag in the election.

 Early life and education

 Christian Lindner was born in Wuppertal, West Germany.
 His father Wolfgang Lindner is a teacher of mathematics and computer science at the Städtisches Gymnasium in Wermelskirchen.

 After graduating from Gymnasium in 1998 and an alternative civilian service, Christian Lindner studied political science at the University of Bonn from 1999 to 2006.
 After eleven semesters he acquired the academic degree of Magister Artium (M.A).
 In his master's thesis at the Institute of Political Science, he dealt with the topic: "Tax competition and revenue sharing.
 Can the financial constitution be reformed?"
 In 2006, he began writing his dissertation under supervision from political science professor Frank Decker, which he has so far not completed due to his political activities.

 While studying, Lindner became a reserve officer in the German Air Force.
 In 2002, he was promoted to First Lieutenant (Oberleutnant) in the Reserve.
 In 2008 he was a liaison officer to the state command Landeskommando of the state of North Rhine-Westphalia in Düsseldorf.
 Since September 2011 he has held the rank of Captain (Hauptmann) in the Reserve.
 Currently, Lindner is a Major in the Air Force.